 THREE STEPS TO FINDING FINANCIAL FREEDOM

-1. BUDGET (AND STICK WITH IT)
+1. STICK WITH A BUDGET

-Whether you’re a numbers nerd or a free-spirited spender, every dollar counts.
+Regardless of if you’re a numbers nerd or a free-spirited spender, every dollar counts.
 Those monthly utility bills, movie nights and morning lattes add up quickly.

 2. PAY DOWN DEBT